 This article is part of the What Pop Punk Gave Me series.
-Previously, The Wonder Years as a band for your twenties in the post-recession era.
+Previously, the interplay of spite and insecurity in Fall Out Boy.

 When I was thirteen and fourteen, I’d go to the next town over, my mother’s hometown, to hang out with friends I’d made primarily through a common interest in the kind of contemporary alternative rock music played on music video channels like Kerrang and Scuzz: broadly punk, metal and indie rock, and specifically, in our case, nu metal, industrial rock, hardcore and, of course, pop punk.
 I’d get the bus in the morning, meet my friends, loiter in public spaces for however many hours, argue about whether Rammstein were selling out or something, and then go to my grandmother’s house until my mother came in to pick me up.
 Sometimes, I’d ditch my friends early to hang out with her longer.